iml-it/appmonitor/docs/10_🔈_Introduction.md

 - define the user groups to notify if the application status changes
 - define tags that will be visible in the server ui to filter by a group of application types or departments or other logic
 - chaining: with naming a parent you can create a dependency tree of checks

+API

+- health check for your monitoring tool
+- read all application data per application or multiple applications grouped by tags eg. to build a simplified health status board for your customers.